KVJ0607/financial_analysis_module/README.md

 - **element/**: Core data models (`DataPoint`, `Element`), element types (pricing, news, etc.), and set/convert helpers.
 - **group.py**: The main `Group` class for managing and operating on collections of elements.
 - **creator/creators/**: Utilities for loading data from CSV and other sources.
-- **group_vistor/**: Visitor pattern implementations for exporting or processing groups.
 - **_operator/**: Operator classes for combining elements (e.g., pricing + news).

 ---